gcinbis/bashutils/README.md

 * `catpdf`                                      Concatenate multiple pdf files into a single one.
 * `mypdfdiff`                                   Diff two pdfs.
 * `pdf-add-header-first-page`                   Add a custom header to the first page of a pdf file.
+* `pdf-add-header-all-pages`                    Add a custom header to all pages of a pdf file.
 * `pdf-print-two-sided`                         Create and succesively open two pdf files to simplify manual double-sided printing.

 ## Web utilities